-- 1. What did Jesus promise the penitent thief? - 2.
-When Christ died shortly after making this promise, what did He commend (commit) and give up? - 3.
+- 1. What did Jesus promise the penitent thief? - A. "Today shalt thou be with me in paradise." - 2.
+When Christ died shortly after making this promise, what did He commend (commit) and give up? - A. He committed His spirit to His Father and gave up the ghost (i.e. to breathe out). - 3.
 When Mary recognized Jesus after the resurrection, what did He instruct her not to do?
-Why?
+Why? - A. "Touch me not, for I am not yet ascended to my Father..."

 This raises some serious questions regarding what happens when a person dies.
 Jesus promised the thief that he would be with Him in paradise "today."
 The assumption would be that when Jesus and the thief died on Friday, they would be together in paradise that day.
-Yet when Jesus spoke to Mary on Sunday morning, He assured her that He had not gone there.
+Yet when Jesus speaks to Mary on Sunday morning, He assures her that He had not gone there.
 We are left with two options: Either Christ is a liar, or His promise to the thief is misinterpreted.
-Since the Scripture clearly says in Titus 1:2 that "God ... cannot lie," we must reexamine the promise made to His dying companion.
+Since the Scripture clearly says in Titus 1:2 that "God...cannot lie," we must reexamine the promise made to His dying companion.